jboonstra/biblesearch_api_docs/verses.md

 * *testament:* may be one or several of the [book][book] "testament" values
 * *book:* may be one or several of the [book][book] "abbreviation" values
 * *sort_order:* may be either "canonical" or "relevance"
+* *offset:* may be an integer to request records returned after this number of records.
+That is, if the offset is 1000, the records returned will start with the one thousand first record.
+* *limit:* may be an integer to request a maximum number of records be returned.
+If provided, *limit* must be less than or equal to 500.

 A sample search URL: